kivo360/conlock/README.md

 **Match Conditions Before Changing**

-This happens automatically like when using keras or some other strategy pattern.
+We're using a form of a strategy pattern to allow dynamically setting conditions for the lock.

 ### Manual Time Checking -- Modify Data After At Least N seconds have passed

 To understand why we'd want to create a replicatable lock.
 Let's run through a manual example.
-Lets say we want to save information only after 5 minutes have passed, any time before 600 seconds have passed is skipped.
+Lets say we want to save information only after 5 minutes have passed, meaning any time we attempt to save before 600 seconds have passed is skipped.
+This is good to ensure that when multiple machines have a background scheduler to update a field inside of redis or any other location don't do so.

 5 minutes equals 600 seconds.
+We provide a editing method for each.

+Here's the manual example.
+Assume that this code would be running on every possible machine inside of a background process or thread, to try updating the models available every few seconds.
 ```py
 import time
 import redis